 H v Director of High Security Prisons

-Judicial review of the Director of High Security Prisons’ failure to consider the downgrade of a prisoner’s escape risk.
-Settled and resulted in downgrade.
+Judicial review of the Director of High-Security Prisons’ failure to consider the downgrade of a prisoner’s escape risk.
+Settled and resulted in a downgrade.
 Instructed by Criminal Defence Solicitors

 BC v (1) Secretary of State for Justice (2) Parole Board

 Emergency instruction to assist securing the release of recall prisoner.
 Parole Board directed release of prisoner on same day that he received an adjudication.
 Probation Officer withdrew support for release and prison continued to hold prisoner.
 Parole Board agreed with Ian’s analysis that they had no jurisdiction, prisoner released shortly thereafter.
 Instructed by BNG Solicitors.

 Appeal against unlawful SOPO conditions.
 Instructed by Wells Burcombe